Skip to Main Content

 A crucial question for those studying such an economy is how this shift in production would impact the requirements for labour and natural resources (such as materials, energy, and emissions).
 Would meeting basic needs for all, while reducing luxury consumption, increase or decrease the need for labour and resources?
 Is such a shift even possible within environmental limits?

-These questions are the focus of our recent research, which is available as a preprint on arXiv.
+These questions are the focus of our recent research, which was recently published in Global Environmental Change.
 In this research, we used multi-regional input–output analysis to measure the labour and resource use requirements of two low-consumption scenarios, both designed to model an economy that aims to achieve basic needs:

 This approach has allowed us to generate quantitative minimum requirements for providing basic needs for all people, using the UK as a case study.

-On the surface, we find that the decent living scenario provides some promising results: workers would have to work only 26 hours per week, which is 29% less than the global average of 37 hours.
-Moreover, relative to the global average, emissions would be down 6%, energy production down 23%, and material use down 36%.
-Although many of these reductions — in particular for emissions — are far from what is needed to be within sustainable limits, they still represent clear improvements compared to the UK baseline.
+On the surface, we find that the decent living scenario provides some promising results: workers would have to work only 18 hours per week, which is 54% lower than the global average of 38 hours.
+Moreover, relative to the global average, emissions would be down 41%, energy use down 38%, and material use down 52%.
+Although many of these requirements are still above sustainable limits, they nevertheless represent clear improvements compared to the UK baseline and global average.

 Given the limitations of the decent living scenario, we therefore developed the good life scenario as an alternative.
 The good life scenario provides households with larger apartments, beds and other furniture, moderate alcohol consumption, and laptops.
 Community funding for education, healthcare, government, and the maintenance of built capital are significantly increased.
 This scenario is based on what UK residents say they need for a good life, drawing on focus group data.

 While it arguably represents a more realistic level of consumption, the good life scenario would require substantial labour and resources.
-Workers would have to work, on average, 53 hours per week.
-While environmental impacts would decline compared to the UK baseline, emissions would be 59% higher, energy production 42% higher, and material use 30% higher than the global average.
+Workers would have to work, on average, 46 hours per week.
+While environmental impacts would decline compared to the UK baseline, emissions would be 10% higher, energy use 28% higher, and material use 15% higher than the global average.
 Given that we are currently transgressing six of nine planetary boundaries, these increases would clearly not be sustainable.

 Provisioning systems must change to provide a good life for all

 It is important to stress that our results are based on the current supply chains of the UK, and the UK is far from a sufficiency economy.
-In fact, the baseline consumption of the UK requires almost 68 hours of work per worker!
+In fact, the baseline consumption of the UK requires 65 hours a week of work per worker!
 The UK is only able to maintain its high level of current consumption by offshoring a large part of its labour and resource requirements to other countries, predominantly countries in the global South.

 While our two basic needs scenarios reduce direct consumption compared to the UK baseline, they do not remove the high indirect requirements of consumption inherent in the UK data, from factors like overseas shipping, advertising budgets, and unnecessary bureaucracy.
 These inefficiencies lead to high production requirements even in our low-consumption scenarios.
 Further research is needed to sift these out.
 Ultimately, basic needs must be met with a fraction of the labour, material, energy, and emissions that they require today.